 If your WiFi connected camera goes on and offline constantly, this usually means the WiFi signal to the camera isn't strong enough.

-The best way to check the WiFi signal strength at the camera is via the backend settings for the camera.
+The best way to check the WiFi signal strength is via the backend settings for the camera.

 - Use the 'Camera Diagnose' function on the CleverLoop app to get the IP address of the camera in question.

 - Enter this IP address into a web browser, and enter the username and password for the camera. (default is 'admin' and '123456').

 - Click 'video mode 1'and go to Click ‘Setup’ -> ‘Network’ on the left column -> ‘WiFi’ on the top tabs.

 - Click search to look for WiFi networks.

 The search results will show you both the channel and the signal strength of your WiFi network.